grybouilli/Genetic_Drift_Simulation/README.md

 # Genetic Drift Simulation : Where are the tusks ?
 ## About the project

-This is an old-ish project I did when I was in highschool and was learning C++ on my own for game dev purpose.
-Below is what I wrote about it back at the time:
+This is an old-ish project I did back in my senior year, when I was teaching myself C++ and SFML.

 ### Simulation of genetic drift on elephants and their tusks

-This is a little personnal project inspired from a homework we had in biology.
-The subject was about genetic drift amongst elephants.
-It was observed that a population of elephants which were put in a protected park ended up with no tusks through generations, even tho they were not being hunted.
+During a biology course, we learned about genetic drift and its effect on elephants and their tusks.
+Elephants living in areas where hunters are active tend to be born tusksless because of natural selection.
+However, an experience led to observe that a population of elephants which were put in a protected park still ended up with no tusks as generations advanced - even tho they were not being hunted.

 This project aims to simulate a population of elephants growing and reproducing through time to see the effects of the genetic drift.